 Nefissa's smile has returned.
-Thanks to LIGHT FOR THE WORLD's medical outreach programme she is able to manage her daily life.
+Thanks to Light for the World's medical outreach programme she is able to manage her daily life.
 Surgery has enabled her to care for her children again.

-LIGHT FOR THE WORLD can look back on 28 years of experience in eye care provision.
+Light for the World can look back on 28 years of experience in eye care provision.
 Our original aim, and one of our key areas of work to this day, is to restore sight to blind people in low-income countries.

-What we do:
+What we do

 - We enable cataract surgeries

-- We conduct trachoma surgeries
+- We conduct trachoma screenings and surgeries

-- We distribute medicaments to fight trachoma
+- We distribute anti-trachoma drugs to millions

 - We provide spectacles and low vision aids

 We also want to reduce vision impairment due to uncorrected refractive errors (URE).
 URE’s account for 43% of the total visual impairment conditions found worldwide.
-We are partnering with the International Council of Ophthalmology, and are piloting various programmes to address URE’s e.g. the National Intervention on Uncorrected Refractive Errors (NIURE) in Uganda, in collaboration with the Ministry of Health.
+We are partners with the International Council of Ophthalmology, and are piloting various programmes to address URE’s e.g. the National Intervention on Uncorrected Refractive Errors (NIURE) in Uganda, in collaboration with the Ministry of Health.